Batangas City

 Batangas City is classified as one of the fastest urbanizing cities of the Philippines, and is known as the "Industrial Port City of Calabarzon".
 It is home to the Batangas International Port, one of the busiest passenger and container terminals in the Philippines.
 It also hosts one of the largest oil refineries in the country, three natural gas power plants, and several other major industries.
 In addition, the city also serves as the educational, industrial and the transportation center of the province.

+Batangas City is one of the proposed metropolitan areas in the Philippines.
+Metro Batangas is proposed to include the component city of Batangas, as well as the towns of Alitagtag, Bauan, Ibaan, Lobo, Mabini, Rosario, San Juan, San Luis, San Pascual, Santa Teresita, Taal, Taysan and Tingloy.

 History

+Kumintang

+Kumintang was a large precolonial polity (bayan) around the Calumpang River in modern-day Batangas.
+According to local tradition, it was ruled by a legendary figure named Gat Pulintan, who refused to be Christianized and settled to the hills to take refuge and continue resistance against Spanish occupation.
+It became a Spanish town in 1581 and unofficially renamed as Batangan.

 Foreign rule

 The first Spanish missionaries arrived in Batangas City in 1572 due to group migration.
-Finally, in 1581, Spanish authorities governing the Philippines created a pueblo in the area which included the hill (now Hilltop) where the present Provincial Capitol of Batangas stands after the formal end of the Coumintang Kingdom.
+Finally, in 1581, Spanish authorities governing the Philippines created a pueblo in the area which included the hill (now Hilltop) where the present Provincial Capitol of Batangas stands after the formal end of Kumintang.
 The town was named "Batangan" because huge logs, locally called "batang", abounded in the place.
 The Spanish government appointed Don Agustin Casilao as Batangan's first gobernadorcillo.
 Said title of "little governor" as head of the pueblo or municipio was replaced in 1894 by "capital municipal".
 It is not clear who succeeded Casilao nor is it known whether there were subsequent appointments of capital municipal.
 Don Agustin Casilao is sometimes referred to as Agustino or Augustino in some sources.
 By 1870, its barangays were Balagtas, Bilogo, Bolbok, Bukal, Catandala, Konde, De La Paz, Kumintang Ibaba, Matuko, Mapagong, Paharang Kanluran, Pairang, Pinamucan, Patulo, Sampaga, San Agapito, San Isidro and Talahib.

 At the coming of the Americans in the early 1900s, local civil government of Batangas was set up.
 It took effect on July 4, 1901, with Jose Villanueva elected as "Municipal President."
 His term expired in 1903.